 Size and staffing:

 The LA is the admissions authority.
 The school currently has places for 12 pupils in Primary and 8 pupils in Secondary.
-Occasionally the school may be required to take additional pupils.

 The school is funded on a place led basis by the LA

 All pupils will be under assessment or have a statement of special educational needs.